Gaurav9540/systemd-ubuntu/README.md

 systemd is the system and service manager used by modern Linux distributions — including Ubuntu (from version 15.04 onward).

+It is the first process (PID 1) that runs when the system boots and is responsible for:

+ - Starting and stopping all other system services
+ - Managing dependencies between services
+ - Handling system startup and shutdown
+ - Logging (via journald)
+ - Mounting filesystems
+ - Managing targets (runlevels)
+ - Think of systemd as the “brain” of your Linux system startup and service management.

 <hr>

 **Step 1: Copy the JAR to /opt/myapp**